Mcebisi Jonas: Politics

+The Trump administration declined issuing the necessary diplomatic visa for Jonas to visit the US.

 Business

-In June 2018 Mcebisi joined the MTN Group as an independent non-executive director, and he was promoted to board chairperson in December 2019, succeeding Phuthuma Nhleko.
+In June 2018 Mcebisi joined the MTN Group as an independent non-executive director, then became its non-executive chairperson in December 2019, succeeding Phuthuma Nhleko.
 He joined the board of Magda Wierzycka's Sygnia in September 2018 and the board of Northam Platinum in November 2018.

 He heads Ntiso Investment Holdings, which is a leading partner in the consortium that became Apex Group's black economic empowerment partner in October 2023.
 After the deal was finalised, Jonas resigned from the board of Sygnia to avoid a conflict of interest.